MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hyper-v/Move-VM.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ## OUTPUTS

 ###
 None, by default.
 **Microsoft.HyperV.PowerShell.VirtualMachine** if the migration succeeds and **-PassThru** is specified.
 **Microsoft.HyperV.PowerShell.CompatibilityReport** if the migration fails because of an incompatibility.